Richard Helms: Personal life and death

 In 1939, Helms married Julia Bretzman Shields, a sculptor six years his senior.
-Julia had two children at the time of their marriage, James and Judith.
-Together, Helms and Julia had a son, Dennis, who briefly worked at the CIA before becoming a lawyer.
+Shields had two children at the time of their marriage, James and Judith.
+Together, Helms and Shields had a son, Dennis, who briefly worked at the CIA before becoming a lawyer.
 Their marriage ended in 1967.

 Helms later married Cynthia McKelvie, an English woman.
 She wrote two books on her public experiences during their long marriage, including visits to Lyndon B. Johnson at his Texas ranch and to the Shah, who was undergoing treatment for terminal cancer in New York City following his exile from Iran.
 In the mid-1980s, the Helmses hosted a small dinner party at their Washington residence for President Ronald Reagan and First Lady Nancy Reagan.

 Although Helms was friendly with President Johnson and conflicted with President Nixon, Helms remained publicly apolitical throughout his career.
 His first wife was an active member of the Democratic Party.

 He frequently read spy fiction, as was common in the intelligence field, but reportedly detested The Spy Who Came in from the Cold by John le Carré, which he found centered too much on cynicism, violence, betrayal, and despair and offended his sense that espionage should be based on trust and fraternity.
 In his memoirs, Helms included several other books by le Carré among "the better spy novels."

 He was not related to Jesse Helms.

 Richard Helms died at the age of 89 of multiple myeloma on October 23, 2002.
 He was interred at Arlington National Cemetery in Arlington, Virginia.